almog-co/Lease-Calculator/README.md

 # Lease-Calculator
 Simple calculator for estimating monthly payment on a car lease, before walking into the dealership.
+Live version can be found on [almogcohen.com/lease](https://almogcohen.com)